danjonweb/NCRAutocompleteTextView/README.md

 Usage
 ===
+Set the property `wordlist` on the `NCRAutocompleteTextView` to an array of words you want to autocomplete.
+That's it!
+Note about capitalization: words will match even if they aren't the same case.
+When a match is selected from the autocomplete popover, the case from the suggestion will replace the case the user typed.

 There are several options that are all currently set by `#define`'s at the top of the `.m` file:
 + `#define MAX_RESULTS 10`
 Sets the maximum number of lines of autocomplete suggestions.
 You can always scroll to see the rest of the matches.
 A smaller number of matches will shrink the popover window.